jkeohan/rctr-2-14-22/w01d01/intro-to-react.md

 ### What Is React.js

-React is a JavaScript `framework` used to craft modern day UI for the front-end in web applications.
+React is a JavaScript `library` used to craft modern day UI for the front-end in web applications.
 It essentially takes the UI and breaks it down into reusable `Components`.

 By modeling small reusable `Components` that focus on just rendering a specific portion of the view,  React can improve an app's performance, maintainability, modularity and readability.